jtannas/katachi/docs/HASH_COMPARISON_DESIGN.md

 ## Sane Defaults, But Inflexible

+With those decisions, the core design is starting to take shape:

-With those decisions, all keys are required and no extra keys are allowed.
+- All keys are required
+- No extra keys are allowed
+- `nil` is just another possible value; no special syntax needed

-That's a good default, but it's not flexible enough for most use cases.
+That's a good set of defaults, but it's not flexible enough for most use cases.

 - Keys can be optional sometimes.
 - Extra keys can be allowed sometimes.